kasramojallal1/breast-cancer-stage-prediction/README.md

 - **Ensemble with Soft Voting**: Achieved a maximum accuracy of 95% on upscaled data.

 The precision, recall, and F1-score across different models indicated a balanced performance, especially in ensembles that effectively handled class imbalances.

-## Contributing

-Feel free to fork this repository and contribute by submitting pull requests with your improvements.

-## License

-This project is released under the MIT License.
-See the [LICENSE](LICENSE.md) file for more details.

-## Acknowledgements

-This project was supported by collaborative efforts at the University of Windsor.
-We express our gratitude to all the collaborators and participants who contributed to the research and development of these models.

----

-This README provides a comprehensive overview of your project, focusing on the scientific accuracy and transparency about the results you've achieved.
-If you'd like any additional information included, just let me know!